 - You are making a career change with a skill set that can be applied across industries.

 - You have a wide range of skills to offer.

 Other Resume Formats

-Despite the fact that most people know only the aforementioned resume formats, there are more layouts you could use.
+Even though most people know only the aforementioned resume formats, there are more layouts you could use.
 Below you will find other resume formats you might find helpful in overcoming your current job search challenges.

-a) Infographic Resume:
+1. Infographic Resume:

 The problem is that usually, HRs prefer traditional formats unless they request otherwise.
 Besides, application tracking software (used by many companies today) may not be able to scan such a resume.

 So before sending your infographic resume make sure the employer would love reading it.
 Alternatively, you could just add it to your LinkedIn profile and/or attach it to your email along with your traditional resume.